Death of Awaab Ishak: Responses

 Following the coroner's verdict, the company's chief executive Gareth Swarbrick said that he was "truly devastated about Awaab's death and the things we got wrong.
 We didn't recognise the level of risk to a little boy's health from the mould in the family's home.
 We allowed a legal disrepair process, widely used in the housing sector, to get in the way of promptly tackling the mould".
 On 19 November 2022, Swarbrick was dismissed as chief executive of the housing association by its board.

 The Housing Ombudsman, Richard Blakeway, exercised his powers to carry out a further investigation to see if the complaint was indicative of wider failure from the landlord.
 In March 2023, Blakeway's report stated that the housing association's residents had been treated in "dismissive, inappropriate or unsympathetic ways".
 It concluded that service failures were widespread, including matters of record keeping and communications.

 Legislative changes

 In February 2023, the Government announced it would implement "Awaab's Law", which will require social housing providers to remedy reported damp and mould within certain time limits.
 The Housing Secretary Michael Gove made the announcement as he met with Awaab's family in Rochdale.
 The new law is part of the Social Housing (Regulation) Act 2023 which received Royal assent on 20 July 2023.

-The legislation came into effect on October 27th, 2025.
+Phase 1 of the legislation came into effect on 27 October 2025, requiring social landlords to investigate emergency hazards within 24 hours and begin repairs within 7 days.